Yanis002/F3DEX3/docs/Documentation/Design Tradeoffs.md

 ## Functionality in Overlay 3

-The following commands are moved to Overlay 3 in F3DEX3 to save IMEM space.
-This means that code will have to be loaded from DRAM to run them if Overlays 2 or 4 (for lighting) happen to be loaded already.
+The following commands are moved to Overlay 2 or 3 in F3DEX3 to save IMEM space.
+This means that code will have to be loaded from DRAM to run them if a different overlay happens to be loaded already.
 - Push and multiply codepaths for `SPMatrix`
 - `SPPopMatrix*`
 - `SPDma*`